Saranshthakur/Saranshthakur/README.md

 - 📫 How to reach me **sthakur6@depaul.edu**

-- 📄 My Skills: From a young age, I embarked on my coding journey, initially delving into the intricacies of the C language.
-As I continue to expand my horizons, my current focus lies in the realm of Python, a language that has significantly enriched my understanding of machine learning and data science.
-Consequently, I've nurtured a robust grasp of fundamental coding principles.
-Furthermore, I've broadened my expertise by gaining proficiency in other programming languages, including R, which are indispensable for forging a career as a machine learning engineer or data scientist.
-Throughout my journey in the captivating world of data science and machine learning, I've accumulated a comprehensive arsenal of skills.
-These invaluable tools and techniques have empowered me to proficiently conceive, develop, and comprehend intricate machine learning projects.
+- 📄 My Skills: My primary focus at the moment revolves around Python, a programming language that has played a pivotal role in enhancing my understanding of the fields of machine learning and data science.
+Through my journey, I've cultivated a strong grasp of foundational coding principles, which serve as the bedrock of my expertise in these domains.

+In addition to Python, I've dedicated time to acquiring proficiency in other programming languages, notably R, recognizing their essential role in shaping a successful career as a machine learning engineer or data scientist.
+By expanding my linguistic repertoire, I've further enriched my toolkit, allowing me to tackle diverse challenges within the data-driven realm.

+Throughout my captivating journey in the dynamic world of data science and machine learning, I've conscientiously amassed a comprehensive arsenal of skills and knowledge.
+These invaluable tools and techniques empower me not only to conceive and initiate complex machine learning projects but also to navigate, comprehend, and optimize them effectively.
+My dedication to continuous learning ensures that I remain at the forefront of this ever-evolving field, ready to take on new and exciting challenges.

 - ⚡ Fun fact **I am Adventurous**